xXWarMachineRoXx/balancepilates/README.md

 # Installation and Getting Started

-1.Make sure you have git installed:
+1. Make sure you have git installed:
 ```git --version```

 2. Then simply clone this repo to your local machine: